 Liza has spent her career working with multidisciplinary teams on complex water resources and fisheries engineering projects, balancing the needs of flood risk management, hydropower production, water supply, water quality, recreation, and ESA listed and native species.
 She recently finished a year-long Leadership Development Program with USACE through the Portland State University’s Hatfield School of Government.
 The class focused on “wicked problems” and leadership of teams from “strategic thinking to extraordinary action”.
 Her cohort spent the final semester on their own wicked problem and she is excited for the opportunity to work with students on problems too big to solve!

-This is Paul’s eighth year as a Mentor for the 12.000 program.
+This is Paul’s ninth year as a Mentor for the 12.000 program.

 After two years at the Martin Company (now Lockheed Martin) working on materials for heat shield components critical to re-entry of spacecraft, Paul joined the General Electric Company.
 At GE, he worked on development of both hard and soft magnetic materials for use in electrical metering devices.
 Dating back to the 1970’s he worked on materials for use in time-of-day metering – now referred to as Smart Grid technology.
 During his last decade at GE he developed and managed programs on Quality Assurance with emphasis on statistical methods.